Tomasfdel/Pythiger/README.md

 ```

 ## Usage
-Make sure `src/compile.sh` has execution permissions.
+Make sure `src/compile.sh` has execution permissions and that the `src` directory is added to your `$PYTHONPATH` environment variable.

 From the `src` directory, run:
 ```bash
 ./compile.sh source_file
 ```